How to resolve conflict and save your relationship

 Conflicts are opportunities for you and your partners to align on values and outcomes.
 They are chances to understand, appreciate, and embrace differences.
 Put yourself in your partner’s place and make an effort to understand his or her experience; this is the way you learn how to save your relationship.
 These experiences and emotions can be uncomfortable, but if we always opt for comfort then we can never grow.

 If you find yourself in a retaliatory spiral, a good tactic is to use humor to break the pattern.
+If you feel an argument escalating, take a moment to derail it.
 Try to argue talking like Christopher Walken or William Shatner.
 Sing a song that makes your partner laugh.
 Make the conflict ridiculous.

 When you’re learning how to fix your relationship, there are a few questions you need to ask yourself: What do you want?
 What should you focus on?
 Remember to appreciate, rather than detract.
 All our partners do things, or have habits, that annoy us, because no human being is perfect.
 Instead of dwelling on their negative traits or bad habits, focus instead on what they bring to the table, how they make you feel and the qualities that you love.
 You’ll find that you’ll soon start to miss even the things that used to drive you crazy, because they are part of that whole person, your partner, whom you adore.

-Do you find yourself wondering how to save your relationship from a break up?
+Do you find yourself asking, “How can I save my relationship?”
 Use conflict as an opportunity to re-align your values and goals, to inject passion and energy into your relationship.
 Remember the two couples at the café?
-The successful couple, who put energy into understanding each other’s needs, reaffirmed their support for one another — she supported his need to leave at a certain hour and he supported her need to socialize with friends.
+The successful couple, who put energy into understanding each other’s needs, reaffirmed their support for one another – she supported his need to leave at a certain hour and he supported her need to socialize with friends.
+They communicated with each other, assessed one another’s needs and made it a fun issue to solve instead of letting something minor turn into a major argument.
 They also made a fun game of it as a compromise, promising to go home early enough to spend some quality time together.

 Listen to your partner, understand what they’re saying and why they feel the way they do.
-Be honest about your own feeling and emotions.
-Be your authentic self, because conflict is an opportunity to truly connect with your partner.
+Be honest about your own feelings and emotions.
+Be your authentic self, because conflict shouldn’t be viewed as the end of an otherwise great relationship; view conflict as an opportunity to truly connect with your partner.